THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Characteristics of the Driver Leadership Type

-Mature Drivers have plenty of confidence and are decisive.
+Mature Drivers are confident and decisive.
 Their energy and enthusiasm are contagious.
-They inspire their followers through example and find it easy and natural to win others’ admiration.
+They inspire their followers, setting an example and finding it easy and natural to win others’ admiration.

 Successful Drivers are keen on aligning their interests with those of their organizations and other essential stakeholders.
 They promote worthwhile causes and fight heroically to achieve their objectives.

-From a leadership coaching perspective, an exaggerated dependence on one’s environment is the central problem of the Driver leadership type.
-Their relationship with their surroundings is the source of most challenges Driver leaders face.
+From a leadership coaching perspective, the central problem of the driver leadership type is an exaggerated dependence on one’s environment.
+Driver leaders’ relationship with their surroundings is the source of most challenges.

 Challenges Faced by Driver Leaders

-Once they lose control of how they relate to their environments, Drivers may derail.
-By letting their egos off the leash, they compare themselves to others, giving rise to frustrations, resentment, and toxic behaviors.
+They may derail once drivers lose control of how they relate to their environments.
+By letting their egos off the leash, they compare themselves to others, leading to frustrations, resentment, and toxic behaviors.

 Compared to mature Drivers, middle-of-the-road Drivers shift their focus from others to themselves.

-They become aggressive and forceful.
-Their leadership may exhibit dictatorial tendencies.
-The urge to dominate their environments remains strong for these leaders.
-But their motivations become self-serving.
+They become aggressive and forceful, and their leadership may exhibit dictatorial tendencies.
+While the urge to dominate their environments remains strong for these leaders, their motivations become self-serving.

 Derailing Drivers no longer care about others and the costs their egomaniacal trips may entail for their peers and employees.
 To achieve their self-serving goals, derailing Drivers become hostile, even violent, and turn leadership into a survival-of-the-fittest contest.

-In positions of power, derailing Drivers lose sight of the interests of the organization.
-They are quite ready to sacrifice the company on the altar of their grandeur and personal interests.
+In positions of power, derailing Drivers lose sight of the organization’s interests.
+They are ready to sacrifice the company for their grandeur and personal interests.

 Recognizing the Driver Trait in Yourself